Are Dental Implants Safe for Patients With Diabetes?

 According to recent studies, dental implants are safe for patients who have diabetes under control.
 In other words, you’re good to go as long as your general health meets the standard and pre-procedure general health requirements.

 Uncontrolled diabetes is considered a possible risk factor for the failure of dental implants.
 For a dental implant to be successful, there should be an adequate height and width of the jaw bone.
-Unfortunately, in uncontrolled diabetes, there’s an altered blood sugar levels which,
+Unfortunately, in uncontrolled diabetes, there are altered blood sugar levels, which,

 So, What’s the Treatment for These Patients?

-If these uncontrolled diabetes patients can come under a controlled situation, where their HbA1c level is below seven, it is safer to place dental implants.
-It’s not a problem to put dental implants in people with controlled diabetes because once the sugar level is under control, they can get a dental implant under an antibiotic regime therapy if they get a sufficient amount of bone width and height by the time of the surgery.
+If these uncontrolled diabetes patients can come under a controlled situation where their HbA1c level is below seven, it is safer to place dental implants.
+It’s not a problem to put dental implants in people with controlled diabetes because once the sugar level is under control, they can get a dental implant under an antibiotic regime therapy if they get sufficient bone width and height by the time of the surgery.

-Moreover, permanent dental implants have been shown to enhance significantly ‘the overall health of people with diabetes.
-With permanent implants, you can be confident that you’ll stick to a healthy, balanced diet.
+Moreover, permanent dental implants have been shown to enhance ‘the overall health of people with diabetes significantly.
+With permanent implants, you can be confident you’ll stick to a healthy, balanced diet.
 But it doesn’t end there.
-Dental implants also go above and beyond to eliminate discomfort, infections, and inflammation, which are all frequent problems with dentures.
+Dental implants also go above and beyond to eliminate discomfort, infections, and inflammation, frequent problems with dentures.
 This lowers the risk of severe periodontal diseases and post-implant issues and disorders.
-However, it’s worth noting that people with diabetes have difficulty dealing with inflammation if the sugar level is not under control, as we mentioned earlier.
+However, it’s worth noting that people with diabetes struggle with inflammation if the sugar level is uncontrolled, as we mentioned earlier.

 Diabetes Type 1 vs. Type 2